 Not flying anytime soon?
 Even simple actions such as carpooling, walking or biking to school or work can make an impact.
 Protecting rainforests is one of our best hopes at mitigating the effects of climate change, so do what you can to help keep emissions down and trees up!

 Call out politicians, corporations, and business leaders who refuse to take action to protect the rainforest.
 Advocate for environmental progress at the local, national and corporate levels by speaking your mind and getting the word out.
+Check out this activist toolkit from the Sierra Club on engaging policymakers.
+You can also look up elected officials’ environmental score from the League of Conservation Voters here.
 Change starts with the people: the time to act is now.

 - Use #WorldRainforestDay and share why rainforests matter to you